 Respondents showed a strong preference (27%) for "Online materials I can read on my own," especially in Ireland (41%).
-That was the most-selected method in every country.
-Americans were the most likely people to choose "Attending a Christian church service" as a method of learning about the Bible.
+That was the

 The survey also asked this group, "What would most help you learn more about the Bible?"
 Eleven options were offered, and we saw fairly even distribution among the responses.
 The top six were: